Guillamon/master-data-science/README.md

 5. CONCLUSIONS
 6. INSTRUCTIONS FOR RUNNING CODE

-For a more detailed story of the development of the project, read the Report in the repository [here](https://github.com/Guillamon/master-data-science/blob/master/Report.md)
+For a more detailed story of the development of the project, read the [Report](https://github.com/Guillamon/master-data-science/blob/master/Report.md) in the repository

 ## 1. OBJECTIVES
 The purpose of the project is to improve the ordering system of the company, which is currently largely dependent on a single person and unstructured manual tasks.